-Petco frequently hold $1 per gallon sales, making a 40 gallon just $40.
+Petco frequently hold $1 per gallon sales, during which the 40 gallon is 50% off.
+It comes to about $55 (confusing, yes).
 Recently, Petsmart has started hosting their own $1 per gallon sales so keep an eye on both locations.
 Alternatively, you can purchase used aquariums on resale sites such as Craigslist--just be sure to clean them very well before use.